Villa and PSR 2024-25

 -

-As are the new commercial sponsorship deals as the brand is worked harder than ever and the club's profile is increased by participation in the Champions League.
+The same goes for income from new commercial sponsorship deals as the brand is worked harder than ever and the club's profile is increased by participation in the Champions League

 -